Vipin-V/Code-Magazine/README.md

 - It also have a product section.
 - Applyed fluxbox.
 - Applyed CSS Grid Layout.
-- Will add a design practice page (Basic ecommerce homepage).
+- Added a Basic ecommerce homepage.

 ## preview
 https://vipin-v.github.io/Code-Magazine/